shakenfist/shakenfist/docs/user_guide/consoles.md

 days to keep the console for.
 On instance deletion, the console log is converted to an artifact and stored as any other.
 These artifacts have type 'other', and will have a source URL in the form of sf://instance/...uuid.../console within the same namespace as the instance.
+Set ARCHIVE_INSTANCE_CONSOLE_DURATION to 0 to disable this behavior.

 ## Interactive VDI console